0xcaff/extern_traces/README.md

-to patch an application, extract it and use the [patch_self.py] on the application's SELF eboot.bin. i've been using ModdedWarfare's Patch Builder to extract, patch and rebuild fpkgs. i believe itemzflow's nfs mounting of unpacked applications may work as well.
+to patch an application, extract it and use the [patch_self.py] on the application's SELF eboot.bin. i've been using ModdedWarfare's Patch Builder to extract, patch and rebuild fpkgs. i believe itemzflow's nfs mounting for unpacked applications may work as well.

 update the `/data/extern_traces.ini` with a section for the newly patched title